 Dr. Rowland is married, has one son and deceased twin boys.

-MARK D. MARKS, DVM grew up in Lawrence and graduated from Lawrence High School.
+Now retired, co-founder MARK D. MARKS, DVM grew up in Lawrence and graduated from Lawrence High School.
 He then attended the University of Oklahoma receiving an education degree to teach chemistry and physics.
 After spending 6 years on active duty in the Field Artillery with the U. S. Army, Dr. Marks attended Oklahoma State University where he earned his degree in Veterinary Medicine.

 Dr. Marks first practiced in Monett, MO primarily as a large animal veterinarian working with dairies and cow/calf operations.
 Interspersed with cattle, he honed his skills with dogs, cats, horses, pigs, sheep, and goats.
 In 1989, Dr. Marks returned to Lawrence, KS, founded, and opened Marks Veterinary Hospital on South Iowa Street.
 In 1996, MVH was moved to Wakarusa Drive.
 In 2002, the combined practices of Marks Veterinary Hospital and Free State Veterinary Hospital formed Wakarusa Veterinary Hospital in its present location.